A Garden In Burgundy

 The gardens at The Hungry Cyclist Lodge are integral to your stay in Burgundy.
 Blessed with a mill stream running through the property, and stunning views across the vines and cliffs of Saint Romain, the gardens profit from the fertile soil that lines the valley floor of Auxey-Duresses, providing fresh fruit and vegetables throughout the year, as well as the perfect place to relax.

 It is our mission to create a garden that respects the local environment and history, as well as providing a calm environment and food for the table.
-Like the vineyards that surround The Hungry Cyclist Lodge, the gardens change throughout the year, providing a variety of colours, smells and flavours that contribute to our appreciation and understanding of the great wines of the region.
+Like the vineyards that surround The Hungry Cyclist Lodge, the gardens change throughout the year.
+Working with the renouned landscape architect Cecile Charpentier, the gardens provide a variety of colours, smells and flavours that contribute to your appreciation and understanding of the great wines and food of the region.

 “In my opinion there’s no better place to enjoy a crisp glass of Saint-Romain than by the mill-stream as evening sunlight passes over the vines.
 The best summer picnics are held under the shady-boughs of the cherry tree, and a perfect evening starts with a game of croquet before dining on the best local produce and garden vegetables flavoured with fresh herbs and paired with local wines.”